farzher/hoot-lua/README.md

 ```

-When hit, toggle being flipped on our side
+When hit, toggle being flipped on our side.
 If flipped for 2 seconds, automatically jump back up
 ```lua
 function Creep:hit()
   self.is_flipped = not self.is_flipped